software-mansion-labs/cairo-compiler-workshop/README.md

 Don't forget about adding tests!
 Just a happy-path is fine for us here.

 > [!TIP]
-> You can copy quite a lot from short string semantic model here.
+> You can copy quite a lot from a short string semantic model here.

 > [!TIP]
 > You will likely stumble upon a cryptic compilation error here.